 The reserve is a photographer’s and naturalist’s paradise, with abundant elephant, buffalo, giraffe, lion and cheetah alongside the migratory wildebeest and zebra.

 The park has over 450 animal species.
-Visitors can also have a clear view of animals catching them in action live when in a hot-air balloon African safari early in the morning.
+Visitors can also have a clear view of animals catching them in action when on a hot-air balloon safari early in the morning.

 Leopards are frequently encountered, endangered black rhino hide in the dense thickets and large rafts of hippo and enormous crocodiles are found in the Mara River crossings.

 The reserve is home to the Big Five (lion, leopard, rhino, elephant and African buffalo) and has the highest concentration of Big Cats not just in East Africa but worldwide making the location a perfect research centre for hyenas and Big Cats.

 Masai Mara is also home to over 450 bird species who enjoy the parks’ favourable climate and ecosystem with both seasonal and permanent resident birds found throughout including the Ross Turaco, Fishing Owl, Secretary bird and others.

 The Maasai Mara trees are widely spaced at the reserve and are dotted across the wide grassland area.
 Most of the thorn trees found at the park are food for the great herbivores at the reserve.